jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<Automated Teller Machiner: tests and solutions>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<Automated Teller Machine: tests and solutions>`

 ----